RIvance/antibat/README.md

 but I couldn't find one that works on fabric 1.19 and above.
 So I made my own.
 (This is really a simple mod.
-I spend more time writing this README file that the mod itself lol.)
+I spend more time writing this README file than the mod itself lol.)

 ## Installation